OumaNyang/pettycash-register/README.md

 - It otherwise takes the value that has been inputted and adds it to the others held at the data source.
 The addition takes place when the submit button is pressed.

-- It allows one to either set the reminder on or off for a particular item.
+- It allows one to either set the pais out  status or for a record.

 - The application will then reload automatically on the added list